Associate Professor; Canada Research Chair in Sustainable Nanotechnology for Food and Agriculture

-Dr George has authored/ co-authored 47 journal articles, six patents, two book chapters and fifteen invited talks.
-Dr George is a committee member of ISO/TC229 working group 3 (WG3) dealing with standards for health risk assessment of nanomaterials.
-He has been serving as reviewer and editorial board member for many leading journals in the field of nanotechnology (nano-bio interactions).
+Dr George has authored/ co-authored 58 journal articles, five patents, two book chapters and >30 invited talks.
+Dr George has served as a committee member of ISO/TC229 working group 3 (WG3) dealing with standards for health risk assessment of nanomaterials, and has been engaging with regulatory agencies and industry through consultation, panel member and/or sharing information related to technology applications in food and agriculture sector.

 Awards and Recognitions